wp-plugins/menus/readme.txt

 == Frequently Asked Questions ==

 * Will this plugin also hide menus added by plugins?
 Maybe, if the parent page is hidden.
-Menus added by plugins will not be listed at the SiteAdmin->Options list.
+Snoop into the code to see how to add your own remove_menu_page items.
-* Will this plugin hide the corresponding items from the admin head favorites?
+* Will this plugin hide the corresponding items from the admin head favorites and toolbar?
 Yes.
-The +New and a couple others
+The +New and a couple others can be toggled
 * Will this plugin disable media uploads?
 Yes.
 Well, from the Media menus at least.
 * Will this plugin hide the media upload buttons?
 No. The Media Upload Buttons in the edit post/page form can be removed with my Toggle Meta Boxes Sitewide plugin.
 * Can I have different menus for different roles of users on different blogs?
 No, this plugin toggles menus for all users and all blogs regardless of Cap/Role (only SuperAdmin can overide the limits of the plugin however).